abhaygupta3902/NucleusTeq_Training/README.md

 1) created a separate class EmployeeServices that contains all the employee service methods
 2) added employee instances salary and post
 3) added method to create new file and get all employee details

+17-03-23 --->
+1) moved employee services methods to separate class
+2) practiced file io

+21-03-23 -->
+1) added upadate and delete employee methods in employee management system

+22-03-23 -->
+1)using hashmap object to create ,read and update employee details in employee management system